 - Anything else that will be in their regular lives.
 Make sure you have pictures of their car/bicycle, school or office room, their bedroom—anything that will be a part of their everyday life.

 Create the origin of the hero.
 How did they become a hero?
 If they have super powers, how did they get them?
 Use everything you’ve created to this point to make a background story for your character.

 Now create your first story.
 You may choose to make the origin your first story.
 No matter what you write, always keep the “bible” of information and images available while you write.
 Even the things you don’t include in your story will help the writing be more realistic/believable.

-For now, until I post more information on creating comic books, I’d like to leave you with these links to articles/blogs on writing comic books that I enjoyed and feel might be useful to you.
+If you would like more info on the topic, I’ll to leave you with these links to articles/blogs on writing comic books that I enjoyed and feel might be useful to you.

 Finally, the Comics Experience Script Archive is a really nice resource giving you samples of scripts by well-established comic book writers.
 Even though there is technically no “official” structure to comic book scripts, these do a nice job of showing you what others have done.